Want to Move to Canada? Advice from An American Who Did It

 Guns are not allowed up here

-Rifles for hunting are ok, but there's paperwork involved.
+Rifles for hunting are okay, but there's paperwork involved.
 That's a key point throughout this post.
-Get prepared for paperwork.
-A lot of it.
-So right to bear arms doesn't apply.
+Get prepared for paperwork—a lot of it.
+So, the right to bear arms doesn't apply.

 Socialism

-For those of you that paid (somewhat) attention to 9th Grade Government class(In Canada, we call it Grade 9, just like the Barenaked Ladies song), Canada is basically a Socialistic nation.
-We care for people in such a way that there are several Government funded social programs, that help people.
-Not just poor people, but people with a variety of needs.
+For those of you who paid (somewhat) attention to 9th Grade Government class(in Canada, we call it Grade 9, just like the Barenaked Ladies song), Canada is basically a Socialist nation.
+We care for people so much that several government-funded social programs help people—not just poor people but people with a variety of needs.
 How do we do that?

 Taxes

 We pay them.
 A lot.
 In Ontario, we pay 13% sales tax on goods and services.
-I know in Michigan, the sales tax is 6%.
-So, more than double tax.
+I know the sales tax in Michigan is 6%—more than double the tax.
 Have fun with that.
 Also, your paycheck (paycheque in Canada, get used to French-like words, and based on America's love affair with France, that may take some getting used to.) will net you about 70% of your gross pay if you're lucky.
 Taxes are high in Canada.
 There aren't all the 1040 loopholes the IRS allows in America (referred to from here on out as "The States"”)

 Healthcare